Toby Keith Speaks Out, Won’t Apologize For Performing At Donald Trump’s Inauguration

 “It was presented to her as a concert that would heal the wounds of the election season.
 She was asked to perform ‘Hard Times Come No More,’ originally recorded by Bob Dylan.
 The inaugural committee released the information before she officially made a decision.
 Her rep also says that upon the (announcement), Holliday started getting letters from fans that they were disappointed.
 The LGBTQ community, amongst others, were some that were most upset.
 In the past, her rep Bill Carpenter explains that she performed for Pres.
 Reagan, George W. Bush, George H. W. Bush, and (Bill) Clinton, but when Jennifer saw the outcry, she pulled out of the inauguration.”

 Bustle shared that everyone wonders if Toby Keith is a Trump supporter or not, but the answer is a bit more complicated than just saying he supports Trump.
 Toby’s father and grandfather are both Democrats.
-Keith used to be registered Democrat, but then later changed to Independent.
+Keith used to be a registered Democrat, but then later changed to Independent.
 Toby Keith has not actually revealed that he supports Trump, but he didn’t say that he doesn’t either.
-Back in 2010, Trump said some about his thoughts on politics.
+Back in 2010, Keith spoke on his thoughts on politics.

 “My Democratic Party betrayed me, and I got lost somewhere along the way.
 The Democratic Party really let me down by not embracing me as a Democrat.
 Since when did it become anti-American to support the troops?
-And that’s the only Republican bone I had in my body.
+And that’s the only Republican bone I had in my body.”

 He played the Republican National Convention in Cleveland in 2016, but it turns out that Toby Keith has never been registered as a Republican.
-Trump said it was all about money, though.
+Toby said it was all about money, though.
 He said if the other side offered him a lot of money he would play for them, too.
 The fans would love to hear how Toby Keith feels about Trump, but he still isn’t saying.

 Are you shocked to hear that Toby Keith is still going to perform and doesn’t care what the fans think about it?
 Do you think that Toby should have changed his mind?
 Sound off in the comments section below on your thoughts.